wardellbagby/gh-workflow-gen/README.md

 ### What's this I hear about easier versioning for my actions?
 Sounds cool!

 Since everything is strongly-typed using TypeScript, you can also enforce that every Workflow uses the same version of your various actions, and update all of your actions at the same time.
-[See the "using versions" example here.](examples/using%20versions/).
+[See the "using versions" example here.](examples/using%20versions/)

 ### Any other neat things I can do?

 Good question!
 Since this library doesn't currently exhaustively cover everything you can do in a Workflow, the type system has been purposefully made to be easily extensible, where possible.
-[Take a look at the "adding of modifying fields example for how to do that.](examples/adding%20or%20modifying%20fields/)
+[Take a look at the "adding or modifying fields example for how to do that.](examples/adding%20or%20modifying%20fields/)

 ## So cool!
 How do I set this up for my project?!